solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 </code></pre>
 {{< /notice >}}

+Cluster registration creates a KubernetesCluster CR that contains information about the cluster that was just registered, including its credentials.

 Credentials for the remote cluster are stored in a secret in the gloo-fed namespace.
 The secret name will be the same as the `cluster-name` specified when registering the cluster.

 ```